On the geometric fixed-points of real topological cyclic homology: TCR of perfect fields

 \subsection{TCR of perfect fields of odd characteristic}

-Let $p$ be an odd prime, and $A$ a commutative $\F_p$-algebra with involution.
+Let $p$ be an odd prime, and $A$ a commutative ring with involution.
 We let $W(A;p)$ denote the ring of $p$-typical Witt vectors of $A$.
 By Remark \ref{semiperfect} and \cite[Theorem D]{Polynomial} there is an isomorphism of $\Z/2$-Mackey Functors